Good questions, even better answers

 How many days is the actual hackathon?

-The Hague 5 edition will take place over the course of a week between the 19th and 27th of November.
-This includes mandatory key events and a 48 hours hack period (25th-26th).
-This year all participants will have the opportunity to choose between a Full and Fast track of Support program.
-We start on Saturday the 19th of November and will announce the winner on Sunday the 27th.
-The Support program is highly recommended but optional and it will take place on the 20th to the 23rd of November.
+The Hague 6 edition will take place over the course of a week between the 18th and 26th of November 2023.
+This includes mandatory key events and a 48 hours hack period (24-26 November).
+This year all participants will have the opportunity to choose between a Full and Fast track of Support Programme.

 What is the Support program like?